 Luckily, more and more people are becoming aware of knee scooters and decide to use them instead of crutches.

-Related: How to Properly Use Your Knee Scooter (A Step-by-Step Guide)
+Related: How To Use A Knee Scooter Properly (An Illustrated Guide)

 Which One to Choose?

 Getting injured sucks, and it's inconvenient.
 If dealing with a foot injury, you will have to use either crutches or a knee scooter.
 There's no way around it.
 You need to be able to move around so you can continue living your life and not putting it on hold.

 So what should you get?
 A knee scooter or crutches?